Non-Self Propelled Vessels

 A cruise ship or liner is merely a hotel with the ability to change locations, the Caribbean in the winter and Alaska in the summer.
 When a cruise ship nears the end of its useful life, it has the opportunity to become more or less permanently fixed in one position as a hotel ship.

-In many cases these ships are still very elegant craft with a history of international cruising behind then.
-Such ships, like the Queen Mary, now serving as a hotel and tourist attraction in Long Beach, California go on to long and worthwhile careers.
+In many cases these ships are still very elegant craft with a history of international cruising behind them.
+Such ships, like the Queen Mary, now serving as a hotel and tourist attraction in Long Beach, California, go on to long and worthwhile careers.
 Others, without the history of the Queen Mary, find other occupations as restaurants and attractions, accommodation platforms and temporary quarters.

 Very often when special events require an active cruise ship will be temporarily docked as several ships were so used in Barcelona during the Olympics.